 Women Seeking Balance to Thrive in Leadership and Life

 Women carry a variety of titles and those of us in leadership understand how competing they can truly be in daily life.
-Wife, Mom, School Leader, Sister, Daughter, CarPool Chauffeur, and Friend...Let’s be real...even if we are fortunate to have partners who also work, it seems women tend to carry a substantial and heavy load at work and home.
+Wife, mom, leader, sister, daughter, carpool chauffeur, friend, mentor, sponsor...Let’s be real...even if we are fortunate to have partners who also work, it seems women tend to carry a substantial and heavy load at work and home.
 If we are not mindful, the variety of spaces in which we pour ourselves out can lead to identity crisis!
 Too often we find ourselves spinning through life and suddenly realize we have forgotten the title that preceded all of the rest.
 Self.
-Being a school leader is a challenging role for anyone, yet trying to balance it all as a woman in leadership is a layer that only women fully understand.
+Leadership is a challenging role for anyone, yet trying to balance it all as a woman in leadership is a layer that only women fully understand.
 This keynote session on seeking balance to thrive in leadership and life will leave attendees feeling rejuvenated and ready to rock those titles!

 Leading with F.A.I.T.H.
 Over Fear